FAQs

 How will the project keep me informed of impacts?

 You can stay updated on the project via Twitter, Facebook and Instagram, sign up for emails ([email protected]) or request updates via text messages.
-If you have questions regarding the project, you can call the project hotline at 702-876-TROP or stay updated using our app that is planned to launch in July 2022.
+If you have questions regarding the project, you can call the project hotline at 702-876-TROP or stay updated using our app, i15trop, that is available free on the App Store and Google Play Store.